Stability criteria for singularly perturbed impulsive linear switched systems

-The paper is organised as follows.
+giving a necessary condition for the stability of $\Sigma^{\e}$ in terms of $\hat\Sigma$.
+In fact, from~\eqref{1/e}, it follows that the exponential instability of $\hat\Sigma$ implies the exponential instability of $\Sigma^{\e}$ for every $\e>0$ sufficiently small.
+Moreover, $\lambda(\Sigma^\e)$ is at least at order $\frac1\e$ as $\e$ tends to $0$.\\ The paper is organised as follows.
 In Section~\ref{sec:prob}, we reformulate system $\Sigma^\e$ within a suitable mathematical class and introduce the notion of stability for impulsive linear switched systems.
 We also state a stability theorem from~\cite{technical-spin-off} concerning the stability of impulsive linear switched systems, which serves as a central tool for the subsequent analysis.
 Section~\ref{sec:aux} introduces the auxiliary switched systems $\bar\Sigma_{\tau}$, $\hat\Sigma$, and $\tilde\Sigma$, and presents the main contributions through two theorems.
 The proofs of these theorems are detailed in Sections~\ref{sec: necessary} and~\ref{sec: sufficient}.
 They rely on a series of auxiliary results, provided in Section~\ref{sec:Lyapunov exponent}, enabling the reformulation of systems $\bar\Sigma_{\tau}$, $\hat\Sigma$, and $\tilde\Sigma$ within the impulsive switched system framework.
 Additional technical details are provided in the Appendix.
 Section~\ref{sec:applications} addresses a particular class of $\Sigma^\e$ called the {\it complementary case}, and presents an illustrative example.